Youth Action Team Internship

 January to May

-Interns build a social movement to address a social justice issue they collectively identified in part one of their internship.
+Interns design and launch a social movement to address a social justice issue they collectively identified during the fall.
+Through planning, storytelling, and direct action, they mobilize their communities, raise awareness, and advocate for tangible change.

 Past Movements